-The Company and Jupiter have entered into a Mining Assets Sale and Purchase Deed in which the Company has agreed to purchase a 100% legal and beneficial interest in the CYIP Assets, on the following material terms and conditions:
+Pursuant to the Mining Assets Sale and Purchase Deed between the Company and Jupiter, the Company has purchased a 100% legal and beneficial interest in the CYIP Assets, on the following material terms and conditions:

-Subject Provision Purchase price As consideration for the purchase of CYIP Assets from Jupiter, the Company has issued 100,000,000 fully paid ordinary shares in the capital of the Company (Consideration Shares) at an issue price of \$0.25 each, corresponding to the value of \$25,000,000.
+Subject Provision Purchase price As consideration for the purchase of CYIP Assets from Jupiter, the Company has issued 100,000,000 fully paid ordinary shares in the capital of the Company ( Consideration Shares ) at an issue price of \$0.25 each, corresponding to the value of \$25,000,000.
 CYIP Assets The CYIP Assets acquired by the Company comprise: (a) the Tenements (listed in Section 3.6); (b) the mining information associated with the Tenements; (c) the exploration camp structures and facilities located on the Tenements; and (d) certain other plant and equipment.
-Completion At completion of the sale and purchase of the Mining Assets, Jupiter will deliver to Juno: (a) instruments of transfer in registrable form in respect of the Tenements, signed by Jupiter, for the transfer of 100% legal interest in the Tenements; (b) the mining information relating to the Tenements; and (c) ownership of the plant, equipment and buildings located on the Tenements.
-Risk, title and benefit to the Mining Assets transfers to Juno at completion.
+Completion Completion of the sale and purchase of the Mining Assets has occurred and Jupiter has delivered to Juno: (a) instruments of transfer in registrable form in respect of the Tenements, signed by Jupiter, for the transfer of 100% legal interest in the Tenements; (b) the mining information relating to the Tenements; and (c) ownership of the plant, equipment and buildings located on the Tenements.
+Risk, title and benefit to the Mining Assets transferred to Juno at completion.
 Caveat following completion Jupiter consents to Juno lodging a caveat to protect its interest in the CYIP Assets pending registration of the transfer of the Tenements.
-Obligations after completion Juno will be responsible for the lodgement of the transfer document and the deed as required by law for assessment and stamping with the WA Commissioner of State Revenue and will be responsible for any duty.
+Obligations after completion Juno was responsible for the lodgement of the transfer document and the deed as required by law for assessment and stamping with the WA Commissioner of State Revenue and will be responsible for any duty (which has been assessed as nil duty payable).
 Perfection of title If any of the rights and interest of Jupiter as registered and beneficial owner of the Tenements are for any reason not capable of being legally transferred to, conferred upon or exercised by Juno in Juno's name, Jupiter transfers such rights to be exercised by Juno in the name of Jupiter as and with effect from completion and Jupiter shall hold such rights on trust for Juno.
 Jupiter warranties Jupiter has provided warranties to the Company which are regarded as standard warranties for a deed of this kind.
 Juno warranties Juno has provided warranties to Jupiter which are regarded as standard warranties for a deed of this kind.